greglarious/EasyPAPR/README.md

 ## Stay tuned for more instructions, pictures, videos etc |  |
 # Testing
-## Stay tuned for testing parts / technique / results with a PM2.5 dust sensor
+## Measure particle reduction effectiveness with with a PM2.5 dust sensor
+## Battery life / burn in test